-Grades Grades will be based on the following breakdown: Quizzes - 75%; Final - 25%.
+Grades Grades will be based on your five best quiz scores, weighted evenly.
 Homework, attendance and improvement will be considered for borderline grades.
 Scores will be posted on the World Wide Web at http://buzzard.ups.edu/courses.html.
-A reminder about withdrawals - a Withdrawal Passing grade (W) can only be given during the third or fourth weeks of the semester, after that time (barring unusual circumstances), the appropriate grade is a Withdrawal Failing (WF), even if your work has been of passing quality.
-See the attached schedule for the last day to drop with an automatic 'W' and please read The Logger about these often misunderstood grades.
+A reminder about withdrawals - a Withdrawal Passing grade (W) can only be given during the early portion of the semester, after that time (barring unusual circumstances), the appropriate grade is a Withdrawal Failing (WF), even if your work has been of passing quality.
+Please read The Logger about these often misunderstood grades.

-Attendance Daily attendance is required and expected.
+Attendance Daily attendance is required and expected, and a very good idea, especially during summer school.